Nemocas/AbstractAlgebra.jl/doc/types.md

 argument, such as `a = ZZ(7)` and cases where they take a modulus, such as `a = Zmod(3, 7)`.

 The way we get around this in Nemo is to have special (singleton) objects that act like types, but are really just ordinary Julia objects.
-These object, called *parent* objects can contain extra information, such as the modulus $n$.
+These objects, called *parent* objects can contain extra information, such as the modulus $n$.

 In order to create new elements of $\mathbb{Z}/n\mathbb{Z}$ as above, we overload the `call` operator